gseabroo/IT-Help-Desk-Lab-1/README.md

 !
 [Admin JDoe](https://github.com/gseabroo/IT-Help-Desk-Lab-1/blob/main/Admin%20jdoe.png)

 ## Standard User
-### Once I made the accounts, they all became standard users by default.
-This is confirmation that the user is a standard user within the system.
+### This is confirmation that the user is a standard user within the system.
 !
 [Standard TestUser](https://github.com/gseabroo/IT-Help-Desk-Lab-1/blob/main/Standard%20testuser.png)

 ## Step 2 - Simulate Account Issues
 ### From the first screenshot, you can see on the left side of the screen that I have three users: jdoe, asmith and testuser.
 !
 [User Accounts](https://github.com/gseabroo/IT-Help-Desk-Lab-1/blob/main/User%20Accounts.png)

-### Then I ran a command that allowed me to deactivate the user name jdoe.
+### Then I ran the "net user' command and that allowed me to deactivate the user name jdoe.
 There is proof that the command worked successfully when you look and see that jdoe isn't a viable user anymore.
 !
 [Deactivate](https://github.com/gseabroo/IT-Help-Desk-Lab-1/blob/main/Deactivate.png)
 !
 [No JDoe](https://github.com/gseabroo/IT-Help-Desk-Lab-1/blob/main/No%20Jdoe.png)

-### After I confirmed that the command was successful, I then ran a seperate command to reactivate the account of JDoe.
+### After I confirmed that the command was successful, I then ran another 'net user' command to reactivate the account of JDoe.
 I also then gave JDoe a completely new password.
 !
 [Activate](https://github.com/gseabroo/IT-Help-Desk-Lab-1/blob/main/Activate.png)
 !
 [Password Reset](https://github.com/gseabroo/IT-Help-Desk-Lab-1/blob/main/Password%20Reset.png)